siqad/siqad/README.md

 # hoppingdynamics python dependencies
 pip3 install --user matplotlib numpy scipy pyside2
 ```

+---
+**NOTE for Ubuntu 20.04 LTS**

+PoisSolver is incompatible due to changes in dependent packages that require further adaptation.

+---

 On non-Debian systems, packages equivalent to the ones listed above will be needed.
 Feel free to contribute to [this issue](https://github.com/retallickj/siqad/issues/32) with dependencies required on other systems.